TIBCOSoftware/TCSTK-case-manager-app/docs/tutorials/004-Deployment.md

 ## Deployment

 ### Build
-to make an App ready for Deployment you need to run
+To make an App ready for Deployment you need to run

 ```
 npm run build_prod